Click here for a list of the 2016 Board of Governors

-Before moving to Ho Chi Minh City, Chris spent his career in the banking and finance industry.
-After graduating from the Wharton School with an MBA in Finance in 1982, he worked in the treasury department at First Interstate Bancorp in Los Angeles, where he and a small team were pioneers in the financial derivatives market.
-In 1984, the derivatives team at First Interstate was hired by Kleinwort Benson, a large British investment bank, where they structured and traded the innovative financial instruments that are now commonplace.
-In 1985 Kleinwort Benson became a founding member of the International Swap Dealers Association (ISDA).
+Before moving to Vietnam, Chris spent his career in the banking and finance industry.
+After graduating from the Wharton School with an MBA in Finance, Chris worked at First Interstate Bancorp in Los Angeles, a company that in the early 1980’s was a pioneer in the financial derivatives market, along with J.P.
+Morgan, First Boston, Goldman Sachs, and the British Firm, Kleinwort Bensen.
+The derivatives team at First Interest was hired by Kleinwort Benson, where the team became a very important presence in the establishment of early derivatives trading.
+Chris’s firm, Kleinwort Bensen was a founding member of the International Swap Dealers Association (ISDA), founded in 1985.

 Lee Baker, Governor